guertinlab/Nascent_RNA_Methods/README.md

 \normalsize
 ## Conclusions

-Analyses are presented in a deconstructed manner to provide flexibility to researchers who wish to develop their own workflows and pipelines, or as Captain Barbossa succinctly stated: “The code is more of what you call _guidelines_ than actual rules.”
+Analyses are presented in a deconstructed manner to provide flexibility to researchers who wish to develop their own workflows and pipelines, or as Captain Barbossa succinctly stated: “The code is more of what you'd call _guidelines_ than actual rules.”

 # References